cognitivetech/Quantum-Consciousness_Microtubules_Orch-OR/Toward-a-Science-of-Consciousness_I_Complex-Adaptive-Systems.md

 - Consciousness and time's passage are interconnected mystery (Elitzur)
 - Quantum wave function collapse linked to consciousness creation by Tollaksen
 - Collapse outcomes and consciousness influenced from both past and future.

-**References:**
-- Wheeler, J. A. (1957).
-Assessment of Everett's "relative state" formulation of quantum theory. *Review Models in Physics*, 29(4): 463-5.
-- Woolf, N. J., S. L. Young, G. V. W. Johnson, and M. S. Fanselow.
-(1994).
-Pavlovian conditioning alters cortical microtubule-associated protein-2. *NeuroReport*, 5(8): 1045-8.
-- Yu, W., and P. W. Baas.
-(1994).
-Changes in microtubule number and length during axon differentiation. *Journal of Neuroscience*, 14(5): 2818-29.
-- Penrose, R. (1994).
-Shadows of the Mind: A Search for the Real in a Virtual World.
-New York: Oxford University Press.
-- Saul-Paul Sirag (discusses these constructs in relation to consciousness).
-- Doug Matzke (also discusses these constructs and their relevance to consciousness).
-- Avshalom Elitzur (Chapter 38, links consciousness to time through the "Now").
-- Jeff Tollaksen (Chapter 39, connects consciousness with quantum wave function collapse).

 ---